mivk/bcalc/README.md

     kB or kilobytes
     etc. with Mb, MB, Gb, GB, Tb, TB

-The greatest recognize size unit is TeraBytes.
+The greatest recognized size unit is TeraBytes.
 That should be enough for a couple of years...

 # SPEED UNITS

-Speed units are the same as size untis, suffixed with "ps" (per second).
+Speed units are the same as size units, suffixed with "ps" (per second).
 For example:

     bps, Mbps, MBps Megabytesps, ...